 Heavy Metal Nephropathy

-Chronic lead exposure (ie, for 5 to ≥ 30 yr) causes progressive tubular atrophy and interstitial fibrosis, with renal insufficiency, hypertension, and gout.
+Chronic lead exposure (ie, for 5 to ≥ 30 years) causes progressive tubular atrophy and interstitial fibrosis, with renal insufficiency, hypertension, and gout.
 However, chronic low-level exposure may cause renal insufficiency and hypertension independent of tubulointerstitial disease.
 The following groups are at highest risk:

 Exposed children may develop nephropathy during adulthood.

-Early manifestations of cadmium nephropathy are those of tubular dysfunction, including low molecular weight tubular proteinuria (eg, β 2 -microglobulin), aminoaciduria, and renal glucosuria.
+Early manifestations of cadmium nephropathy are those of tubular dysfunction, including low molecular weight tubular proteinuria (eg, beta2-microglobulin), aminoaciduria, and renal glucosuria.
 Symptoms and signs, when they occur, are attributable to chronic kidney disease.
 Renal disease follows a dose-response curve.
-Diagnosis is likely with the following:

 Other heavy metals that are nephrotoxic include

-All cause tubular damage and dysfunction (eg, tubular proteinuria, aminoaciduria) as well as tubular necrosis, but glomerulopathies may predominate with some compounds (mercury, gold).
+All of these metals cause tubular damage and dysfunction (eg, tubular proteinuria, aminoaciduria) as well as tubular necrosis, but glomerulopathies may predominate with some compounds (mercury, gold).

 Treatment involves removal of the patient from further exposure and either or both of the following: